Leach Lines Septic Tank Maintenance Services

 Leach lines have one very important job.
 To process the effluent that comes from the tank by processing the waste, returning nutrients to the soil, and ensuring that only clean water returns to the natural water supply.

 At Wise Choice Plumbing & Rooter, we know that homeowners want to do everything to maintain the integrity of their septic system.
-Check out these three professional tips for keeping leach lines in top shape to ensure longevity.
+Check out these three professional septic maintenance tips for keeping leach lines in top shape to ensure longevity.

 Paying closer attention to how much water you use each day goes a long way toward preventing costly repairs.
 On average, septic tanks handle 75 gallons of water per person each day.